PaulRichez/strapi5-plugin-route-permission/README.md

 ## 📄 &nbsp; _License_

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Paul Richez